kkmjkim/kkmjkim.github.io/_pages/about.md

 ---

-Hello, I am a second-year M.S. student in Data & Language Intellignece (DLI) Lab in Yonsei University, advised by Professor Jinyoung Yeo and Dongha Lee.
+Hello, I am a M.S. student in [Language & AGI Lab](https://langlab.yonsei.ac.kr/) in Yonsei University, advised by Professor [Jinyoung Yeo](https://jinyeo.weebly.com/).
 My research interests lie in conversational agents, large language models, and personalized agents, and I am interested in bridging the gap between theoretical advancements and practical implementations.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.